 - How can I know if air fryers are allowed at my university dorm?

 - Information about air fryer use in several US universities

 Are Air Fryers Allowed in Dorms?

 Air fryers are not allowed in many dorms.
 An air fryer is similar to a toaster oven.
-They can get quite hot as you use them, which can be risky.
+One of their disadvantages is they can get quite hot as you use them, which can be risky.
 That is why many dorms do not allow students to have air fryers in their rooms.
 Many use microwaves for only heating up food, so they do not get as hot.
 Most dorm rooms allow students to have microwaves for this reason.

 Check your dorm’s guidelines or rulebook before going shopping for an air fryer.
 Check the section about appliances students are allowed to have in their rooms.
 Whether dorms allow air fryers or not depend on the rules of that particular college or university.
 Some dorm rooms allow air fryers, but some safety measures are in place.

-Why Are or Are Not Air Fryers Allowed in Dorms?
+Why Are Not Air Fryers Allowed in Dorms?

-When dorms do allow air fryers, they typically have some safety guidelines that you must follow.
-Some dorms allow students to have air fryers, but only in the kitchen.
-If there is a separate kitchen area or a shared kitchen, you might be allowed to operate the air fryer there.
+Some dorms do allow students to have air fryers, but only in the kitchen.
+If there is a separate kitchen area or a common kitchen, you might be allowed to operate the air fryer there.

-Air fryers are a fire risk.
-They are a risky appliance in a dorm room, similar to open flames or wax candles.
+Air fryers are a fire hazard.
+They are a risky appliance to have in a dorm room, similar to any open flames or wax candles.
 Since dorm rooms are confined spaces with many individuals, a small fire hazard can become disastrous in no time.